revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-20. Is the `Xrange()` method occupy only the least memory?
+20.Is the `Xrange()` method occupy only the least memory?
 What would be the reason?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)